pattichis/projects/Colab-tutorial-list.md

     Run the loop multiple times and show that the validation and testing losses converge to a good number.
 If the losses do not converge, you will need to add data augmentation.

+# Basic References
+The document covers the minimum requirements for developing Machine Learning tutorials code.
+While the information here is about tutorials, it provides a list of basic questions that everyone working with machine learning code should be able to answer.

+Refer to the `How to ...` tutorials for technical information on how to setup the tutorials.

 # Grading information